iansui2/redux-counter-app/README.md

 ## How It Works

 * **Redux Toolkit**: The app uses Redux Toolkit to manage the counter and theme states.
 Actions like increment, decrement, reset, step adjustment, and theme toggle are dispatched to update the state.
+* **History Tracking**: Each counter modification is tracked in a history array, allowing for possible future features like undo/redo functionality.
 * **Tailwind CSS**: Styling is done with Tailwind CSS, providing a modern, utility-first approach to creating a responsive UI with dark/light theme support.
 * **React**: Built with React 19, taking advantage of the latest features in the React ecosystem.
 * **Theme Toggle**: Implements a custom theme toggle component that switches between dark and light modes, affecting the entire application's appearance.